 Marvel Studios / The Walt Disney Company

-So, Jennifer Walters really is in a television show, and she knows it.
+So, in She-Hulk, Jennifer Walters really is in a television show, and she knows it.
 She is part of a Shared Cinematic Universe, and she knows it.
-She even asked K.E.V.I.N. when The X-Men were coming into the MCU!
-So, she’s furthermore aware of the inner workings of the MCU as a Motion Picture franchise, as well as Marvel Studios as a company.
+She even asked K.E.V.I.N. when The X-Men were coming into the MCU, so, she’s furthermore aware of the inner workings of the MCU as a Motion Picture franchise, as well as Marvel Studios as a production company.
 And all MCU characters from Iron Man to Ms. Marvel were or are part of this same Cinematic Universe, only they didn’t know it, but Jen does!

 Overall, She-Hulk: Attorney at Law was not my favorite Marvel Studios series.
-In fact, it’s probably my least favorite Marvel Studios series so far.
+In fact, it was my least favorite Marvel Studios series up to that point.
 There were a few episodes that just seemed like filler, and I thought the writing was at times poor and that the overall pacing of the show was way off.
 Some episodes felt like they ended way too soon while others felt like they would never end.
-The CGI was also predominantly either really bad or just okay, and there were some really goofy characters.
-That being said, the episodes that were good were really good, with the last two episodes of the series really standing out as borderline special in their own respective ways.
+The CGI was also predominantly either really bad or just okay, and there were a lot of really goofy characters.
+That being said, the episodes that were good were enjoyable, with the episode featuring Daredevil being a must-watch.

 Marvel Studios / The Walt Disney Company